JoshMerfeld/joshmerfeld.github.io/_pages/publications.md

 # <center> Publications </center>
 - - -

+**Sectoral Wage Gaps and Gender in Rural India**.
+Accepted, _American Journal of Agricultural Economics_.

 **The Importance of Specification Choices when Analyzing Sectoral Productivity Gaps** (with Peter Brummund). _Agricultural Economics_, forthcoming.